friendsoftheweb/lazy_global_record/README.md

 a `LazyGlobalRecord.reset_all` after each and any `DatabaseCleaner.clean` or `clean_with` calls, to reset cached values when the db is cleaned out.

+You can also use `LazyGlobalRecord.reload_all`, which rests and then forces immediate re-fetch.
+Defeats the purpose of lazy loading to make tests faster by only loading what's needed for the test -- but I was getting odd segfaults in some cases that this is a potential workaround for.

 ### Custom transformations

 What if you need more than just the `id`?
 You can supply a custom